zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/new-account/README.md

 tags: Oracle Cloud, Oracle Cloud Infrastructure, OCI
 permalink: /data-management-library/autonomous-database/ziplabs/2019/new-account/index.html
 ---
-# Access an Oracle Cloud Free Tier account #
+# Access an Oracle Cloud Free Tier Account #

 ## Before You Begin ##
 This 5-minute lab walks you through the steps of getting an Oracle Cloud Free Tier account and signing in.